feizhao19/pain_detect/README.md

 # Pain Detection

 ## Description
 Pain Detection is a deep learning-based project aimed at predicting the pain severity level using facial information from images.
-Leveraging advanced machine learning algorithms, this project analyzes facial expressions to assess pain states, offering a non-invasive method to evaluate pain in individuals.
+Leveraging advanced machine learning algorithms, this project analyzes facial expressions to assess pain states, offering a non-invasive method to evaluate pain state.

 ## Technologies Used